posted

 Stick to their diet

-There’s no one keeping you from delighting your taste buds with an array of holiday foods, but your pets should stay on their normal diet to avoid any digestive upsets and toxins.
-If you want to spoil your pet with a little holiday feast, a little bit of deboned turkey, plain sweet potatoes, and plain canned pumpkin (unspiced) are all safe options.
+With the holidays come all types of holiday goodies.
+Be sure to keep your pets on their normal diet to avoid digestive upsets and toxins.
+If you want to spoil your pet with small treats, a little bit of deboned turkey, plain sweet potatoes, and plain canned pumpkin (unspiced) are all safe options.
 Chocolate, onions, caffeine, and alcohol are all toxic to pets, so keep them out of reach.

-The holidays are full of hustle and bustle, which means your pet could easily become overwhelmed and try to escape.
-Make sure all your doors and windows are locked, be careful when inviting guests in so your pet doesn’t dart out the door, and equip your pet with an ID tag and a microchip to help ensure you’re reunited if she does escape.
+The holidays are full of hustle and bustle, which means pets can easily become overwhelmed or overexcited and try to escape.
+Make sure doors and windows are shut securely, be careful when guests arrive so pets don’t dart out the door, and equip pets with an ID tag and a microchip with your updated information to help give them the best chance of being reunited with you if they do become lost.

-To help ease your pet’s fears, set up a safe room for him to relax in.
+To help ease your pet’s fears or lower stress levels during busy times, set up a safe room for them to relax in.
 The room should be quiet and one that they’re familiar with — such as a bedroom or family room.
-Put some of your pet’s favorite toys and comfort items in the room as well to keep him occupied and calm.
-A T-shirt or blanket that smells like you is also a good idea.
+Put some of their favorite toys and comfort items in the room as well to keep them occupied and calm.
+A T-shirt or blanket that smells like you is also a great idea.